etparr/langflow-proxy/docs/STREAMLIT_GUIDE.md

 ---

-**Remember:** Streamlit is designed to be simple.
-If something seems complicated, there's probably an easier way!
+**Remember:** Streamlit is designed for simplicity and rapid prototyping.